WMC seeing rise in COVID-19 hospitalizations, currently operating two COVID-19 units

 As of Aug.
 16, AppHealthCare reports there are 66 active COVID-19 cases in Watauga County with 85 people being monitored.
 There have been 5,016 total cases in the county and 32 deaths.

-Hudspeth said the hospital has the abilit up and add another COVID-19 unit, but if that was needed it would affect the care the hospital can provide.
+Hudspeth said the hospital has the ability to add another COVID-19 unit, but if that was needed it would affect the care the hospital can provide otherwise, to non-COVID-19 patients.

 ARHS has also established a COVID-19 virtual hospital to help patients that are COVID-19 positive but do not have severe symptoms.
 Hudspeth said the goal of the virtual hospital is to help a patient recover while quarantining at home.
 A patient receives an oxygen pulse oximeter and receives daily calls from a nurse navigator to check their vital signs.